Z23599848/SoftwareEngineering/CODE_OF_CONDUCT.md

 * Communicate clearly, respectfully, and professionally with all team members.
 * Ensure that everyone has the chance to share ideas, raise concerns, and give feedback.
-* Reply to messages and emails from teammates within a 00 reasonable timeframe.
+* Reply to messages and emails from teammates within a 24 hours.

 ### Teamwork and Collaboration